KKKZOZ/KKKZOZ.github.io/content/posts/the-usage-of-jj.md

 ## Revsets

-Jujutsu supports a functional language for selecting a set of revisions.
+> Jujutsu supports a functional language for selecting a set of revisions.
 Expressions in this language are called "revsets".

+Suppose we have the following linear commit history, from oldest to newest:

-假设我们有如下线性提交历史，从旧到新为 R <- A <- B <- C <- D <- E (R 是根提交/很早的提交，E 是最新的提交):
+R ← A ← B ← C ← D ← E

+(where R is the root/earliest commit, and E is the latest commit)

 - `x..`: `(x, E]`
 - `x::`: `[x, E]`